Here’s How Long Chicken Breasts Will Last in the Freezer (and How to Store Them)

 Chicken breasts are the secret weapon of any weeknight warrior worth her salt.
-We grill them, bake them, pound them into cutlets, and toss them in a stir-fry.
-If you're a 30-minute-or-less Tuesday night cook, chances are you've got a bunch of chicken breasts in the freezer right now.
+We grill them, bake them, pound them into cutlets, and toss them in a stir-fry sauce.
+If you’re a 30-minute-or-less Tuesday night cook, chances are you’ve got a bunch of chicken breasts in the freezer right now.

 Which begs the question: Could you be storing them better?
 Probably.

 Safety First When Dealing with Raw Chicken

 Poultry is some of the diciest stuff in the kitchen, and salmonella poisoning is a real threat if raw chicken isn’t handled properly.